If you can't find the answer to your questions about applying to graduate studies in music at McGill on this page, contact our Admissions team.

 How do I apply for the qualifying year in Sound Recording - what application do I use?

 It is not a qualifying year in Sound Recording.
 We offer a package of undergraduate courses to be taken in order to be considered for admission to graduate studies at a later date.
 Therefore, the undergraduate web application should be completed by indicating 'Non-Degree -- Special Student' in the program section.
-Applicants are required to have official transcripts and letters of recommendation sent and to submit an outline of experience and study in the field of music recording.
+Applicants are required to have official transcripts and to submit an outline of experience and study in the field of music recording.